git-for-windows/git-for-windows.github.io/Upgrading-the-`perl`-component-to-a-new-version.md

 One of the many components included in Git for Windows' SDK is the `perl` package.
+Part of its components are included in Git for Windows' installer and Portable Git versions, to allow for running Perl scripts.
+The two most prominent Perl scripts in Git for Windows are, of course, `git svn` and `git send-email`.

 Upgrading to a new Perl version is unfortunately a bit more involved than only following the advice in [Building new package versions](Building-new-package-versions).
 In addition to adjusting the patches applied via the `PKGBUILD` script, the major problem with Perl is that its DLL embeds the Perl version in its file name.

 As a consequence, _all_ native Perl modules are broken immediately after upgrading to a new major Perl version.
 As far as Git for Windows is concerned, the affected components are: